shansongliu/MU-LLaMA/README.md

 ## MU-LLaMA Demo

-For the working of our model, Facebook's LLaMA model weights are required, details on obtaining these weights are given on [HuggingFace](https://huggingface.co/docs/transformers/main/model_doc/llama).
-Our pretrained weights for the MU-LLaMA model, finetuned from **LLaMA 7B** can be downloaded here.
+For the working of our model, Facebook's LLaMA-2 model weights are required, details on obtaining these weights are given on [HuggingFace](https://huggingface.co/docs/transformers/main/model_doc/llama).
+Our pretrained weights for the MU-LLaMA model, finetuned from **LLaMA 7B-2** can be downloaded here.
 Once downloaded, store the files in the ckpts folder within the MU-LLaMA directory.

 Once downloaded the directory structure will be as shown below.
 ```